 Accommodation on the trails of Torres del Paine National Park consists of two main types – campsites and refugios.
 Campsites consist of assigned plots of land that you can use to pitch your tent, while refugios are indoor accommodations much like a basic hotel.
 Except for in free campsites, all of the campsites and refugios are equipped with cooking areas, showers, and toilets.
 In order to be permitted to enter the park, you must have your accommodations on the trail booked in advance.
 When I was in Puerto Natales, I met many people who ended up having to change or cancel their travel plans to Torres del Paine because they failed to book their accommodation.
 Don’t let this happen to you!

 For the campsites, you can either choose to carry your own equipment or you can rent it from the campsites themselves.
+If you plan on bringing your own gear, be sure to invest in one of these solid backpacking tents.
+You’ll want to ensure that your tent has a waterproof rain fly in the event of poor weather conditions.
 One main consideration here is price – renting from the campsites is a lot more expensive than carrying your own equipment.
 Without equipment rentals or meals, campsites usually run from 0-11,000 CLP ($0-16 USD) per person per night.

 If you’d like to do the trek but don’t want to camp, the refugios are for you.
 As the refugios are a bit nicer, they come with a much higher price tag.
 There are dorms in the refugios that run ~55,000 CLP ($95 USD) per night.

 During your W trek, unless you want to spend an arm and a leg for pre-cooked meals at the refugios, you must carry your own food with you.
 Open fires are not permitted in Torres del Paine, so you’ll have to carry a stove and a gas canister in order to cook your meals.